ffirgin/5-day-weather-application/README.md

 ## Usage

 Used as a tool for a user to search a location and gain the weather for that location.
-It will show current weather conditions, as well as the next five(5) days.
+It will show weather for` the next five(5) days.

+## Contributors

+Darius Garcia assisted me after class on 11/30/2022 to write the logic for the Javascript file.
+This was a section I was struggling greatly on.

 ## License